prsridha/cerebro-voyager/docs/etl_spec.md

 The ETL Spec class has the following functions.

 1. <b>initialize worker()</b>: This function is used for setup of packages or for other one-time-per-worker tasks.
 This function will be executed exactly once on each worker.
+It can be left blank if no such tasks exist.
 For example - if you task involves NLP, you would add code to download tokenizer models from NLTK here.
 2. <b>read_misc</b>: This function is for accessing the files specified under the <i>misc</i> field in <i>params</i>.
 <br/>
 <i>Arguments</i>: <br/>